Dr. Peter Cummings, MD - Chair, Medical Advisory Committee

 Anthony J. Saglimbeni, MD currently serves as the head team physician for the San Francisco Giants and team physician of the San Francisco 49ers.
 He is a native of San Jose and board certified in internal medicine and sports medicine, with over 20 years of experience.
 Dr. Saglimbeni earned a Bachelor of Science degree in Biology from UCLA.
 He went to medical school in Omaha, Nebraska and received his M.D. from Creighton University.
 Dr. Saglimbeni returned to California and completed his residency in both Internal Medicine and Pediatrics at UC Irvine.
 He completed a Sports Medicine fellowship at UC San Diego, where his interest in concussions grew exponentially.
 Since then, he has trained extensively with Michael “Micky” Collins, Ph.D., an internationally renowned expert on sport concussion.

 In 2007, Dr. Saglimbeni founded South Bay Sports and Preventive Medicine Associates, Inc. with his longtime college friend and associate, Dr. Chris Chung.
 This medical group has expanded to offices serving the entire bay area, and has recently rebranded to West Coast Sports Institute (WCSI).
 Dr. Saglimbeni attracts hundreds of patients with concussions annually and plays a critical part in the clinical management and recovery process.
-In addition to his everyday clinic, Dr. Saglimbeni currently serves as team physician and concussion specialist for many high profile sports teams in the Bay Area including the San Francisco Giants, San Francisco 49ers, Santa Clara University, Bellarmine College Preparatory, Presentation High School and other local affiliates.
+In addition to his everyday clinic, Dr. Saglimbeni currently serves as team physician and concussion specialist for many high-profile sports teams in the Bay Area including the San Francisco Giants, San Francisco 49ers, Santa Clara University, Bellarmine College Preparatory, Presentation High School and other local affiliates.

 In 2013, Dr. Saglimbeni and his partners founded the California Concussion Institute, a virtual institute aiming to expand concussion awareness in the community and provide quality concussion care to patients and athletes from all sports and of all ages through community outreach, professional partnerships, clinical research, and continuing education.
 Dr. Saglimbeni is a Credentialed ImPACT Consultant (CIC) through ImPACT (Immediate Post-Concussion Assessment and Cognitive Testing).
 He is well known for his expertise in concussion management from the initial evaluation through the entire recovery process.
 Beyond his clinical expertise, he has also presented at many conferences, including a case study of second impact syndrome at an AMSSM conference.
 He also presents annual updates on concussion management in baseball at the San Francisco Giants Sports Medicine Conference.
-In addition to presentations, he extends his passion for teaching as a Sports Medicine Fellowship Concussion Curriculum lecturer at SOAR, Stanford San Jose and UC San Diego.

 Uzma Samadani, MD PhD FACS FAANS - Member, Medical Advisory Committee